 Montessori is a teaching method that goes way beyond academics.
 It is a way of approaching children differently and is something you can totally practice at home, regardless of the type of school your child attends.

-Here are eight real-life strategies that Montessori teachers use with their own children that you can try today.
+Here are eight real-life parenting tips and strategies that Montessori teachers use with their own children.

 1. Include your child in daily activities